containers/podman/docs/source/markdown/podman.1.md

 **--log-level**=*level*

-Log messages above specified level: debug, info, warn, error (default), fatal or panic
+Log messages above specified level: debug, info, warn, error (default), fatal or panic (default: "error")

 **--namespace**=*namespace*

 Set libpod namespace.
 Namespaces are used to separate groups of containers and pods in libpod's state.
 When namespace is set, created containers and pods will join the given namespace, and only containers and pods in the given namespace will be visible to Podman.

+**--network-cmd-path**=*path*
+Path to the command binary to use for setting up a network.
+It is currently only used for setting up a slirp4netns network.
+If "" is used then the binary is looked up using the $PATH environment variable.

 **--root=***value*

 Storage root dir in which data, including images, is stored (default: "/var/lib/containers/storage" for UID 0, "$HOME/.local/share/containers/storage" for other users).
-Default root dir is configured in /etc/containers/storage.conf.
+Default root dir is configured in `/etc/containers/storage.conf`.

 **--runroot**=*value*

 Storage state directory where all state information is stored (default: "/var/run/containers/storage" for UID 0, "/var/run/user/$UID/run" for other users).
-Default state dir is configured in /etc/containers/storage.conf.
+Default state dir is configured in `/etc/containers/storage.conf`.

 **--runtime**=*value*

 Name of the OCI runtime as specified in libpod.conf or absolute path to the OCI compatible binary used to run containers.

-**--network-cmd-path**=*path*
-Path to the command binary to use for setting up a network.
-It is currently only used for setting up a slirp4netns network.
-If "" is used then the binary is looked up using the $PATH environment variable.

 **--storage-driver**=*value*